 In addition to having an automatic energy-saving mode feature, the combined functionality of an MFP significantly reduces an office’s energy consumption by scaling down the number of equipment being used.

 An MFP’s energy efficiency and extensive document management capabilities translate to lots of money saved for the company.
 Having a single piece of equipment to perform multiple functions also means maintenance and service costs are greatly reduced.
-With a multifunction printer that can also digitize documents, a business can go further with its paperless communication and save money from reduced print jobs.
+With an mfp that can also digitize documents, a business can go further with its paperless communication and save money from reduced print jobs.

-To fully take advantage of the benefits of a multifunction printer, a business must select a make and model that perfectly suits its needs.
-Here are some pointers to keep in mind when shopping for a multifunction printer.
+To fully take advantage of the benefits of a mfp, a business must select a make and model that perfectly suits its needs.
+Here are some pointers to keep in mind when shopping for mfp.